🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(vector[:5])

-unknown_word = "machinelearning" # Not in training data
+unknown_word = "machinelearning" # not in the training data

 try: